Show a little restraint: Dealing with the combative patient

 Supine or semi-Fowler's position is best.
 So don't hogtie the patient, and if that's the case when you arrive, request that the hogties be removed.

 Any handcuffed patient needs to be accompanied by a law enforcement officer in the rig, unless you can get flex cuffs or hobble restraints on the patient instead.
 Follow local and system protocols, of course.
 The ratio of one provider per limb, Grayson said, can usually control a violent patient, but controlling the patient's elbow is also effective.

 Level 4: Chemical agents

 While the police usually use noxious stimuli (decontaminate with lots of water), EMS chemical agents involve sedatives and antipsychotics.
 "The goal is to reduce combativeness, not to render the patient unconscious," Grayson said.
-When you provide a benzodiazepine, an antipsychotic or a B52, be sure to monitor cardiac and respiratory afterward.
+When you provide a benzodiazepine or an antipsychotic, be sure to monitor cardiac and respiratory after administration.

 Violence against EMS providers will continue to be a problem until all agencies can put together a protocol that involves these levels of restraint, the session was told.